 .
 With a high percentage of those students attending college in California, the state may be an example for what must be accomplished across the country if those goals are to be met.

 In the report finalized by the task force last month, community colleges were urged to begin rationing class access to the students most likely to see their higher education through to completion.
 These students should have higher registration priority, according to the group’s report, which would increase success rates for students at colleges across the state.
 The panel recommended a requirement for students to create an educational plan and stick with it - or risk losing their registration priority.
 This might include requiring students to declare a major by their third semester of school and select classes specifically with that major in mind.

 “Policies that enable students to wander around the curriculum, withdraw and repeat classes multiple times

 , avoid services that could help them find a productive pathway and accumulate an unlimited number of units is a disservice to enrolled students and to those who can’t get into the system for lack of available classes,” the report states.
 Some officials in the community college system agree.

 “The more directed a student is, the more likely they are to complete their goals,” Chancellor Jack Scott told the Chronicle.
 “This is pretty common sense.”

 This video lists the top ten community colleges in California according to Joseph Parker.

 Hitting a Nerve

-Common sense or not, the idea of rationing classes has not set well with many students, faculty and community college administrators.
-Some have voiced concern that be giving preferential treatment to students most likely to earn a degree or transfer to a four-year institution
+Common sense or not, the idea of rationing classes has not sat well with many students, faculty, and community college administrators.
+Some have voiced concern that by giving preferential treatment to students most likely to earn a degree or transfer to a four-year institution

 , community colleges will lose some of their original purpose of serving the community at large.